Completeness in the Polynomial Hierarchy for many natural Problems in Bilevel and Robust Optimization: SSP Reductions for Various Problems

 The number of splits is bounded by the length of the instance, thus it is computable in polynomial time.

-The literals of the \textsc{Sat} instance remain in the \textsc{3Sat} instance and are one-to-one correspondent.
-Thus, the corresponding solutions have the solution preserving property by defining the functions $(f_x)_{x \in X}$ as follows.
-Let $\ell \in L$, where $L$ is the universe of \textsc{Sat}, then $f_x(\ell) = \ell \in L'$, where $L'$ is the universe of \textsc{3Sat}.
-Note that the set $f_x(L)$ is exactly the set of positive and negative literals corresponding to non-helper variables.
-It is easily verified that each satisfying assignment of the 3SAT instance restricted to the set $f_x(L)$ implies a satisfying assignment of the SAT instance (i.e., forgetting about the helper variables).
-Likewise, each satisfying assignment of the SAT instance can be completed to a satisfying assignment of the 3SAT instance by setting the helper variables appropriately.
-Hence, the solutions of \textsc{Sat} and \textsc{3Sat} correspond one-to-one to each other on the set $f_x(L)$, in the precise sense that $\set{f_x(S) : S \in \sol_\text{SAT}} = \set{S' \cap f_x(L) : S' \in \sol_\text{3SAT}}$.
+The literals $L$ of the \textsc{Sat} instance remain in the \textsc{3Sat} instance and are one-to-one correspondent.
+Thus, the corresponding solutions have the SSP property by defining the functions $(f_I)_{I \in \I}$ by $f_I(\ell) = \ell \in L'$ for $\ell \in L$.
+Note that the set $f_I(L)$ is exactly the set of positive and negative literals corresponding to non-helper variables.
+It is easily verified that each satisfying assignment of the \textsc{3Sat} instance restricted to the set $f_I(L)$ implies a satisfying assignment of the \textsc{Sat} instance (i.e. forgetting about the helper variables).
+This is property (P2) as explained in \cref{sec:technicalOverview}.
+Likewise, each satisfying assignment of the \textsc{Sat} instance can be completed to a satisfying assignment of the \textsc{3Sat} instance by setting the helper variables appropriately.
+This is property (P1).
+Hence, the solutions of \textsc{Sat} and \textsc{3Sat} correspond one-to-one to each other on the set $f_I(L)$, in the precise sense that $\set{f_I(S) : S \in \sol_\text{Sat}} = \set{S' \cap f_I(L) : S' \in \sol_\text{3Sat}}$.
 Thus this reduction is indeed an SSP reduction.